Fusee (horology): History

 Drawing of a machine incorporating a fusee, by Leonardo da Vinci around 1490.

 The origin of the fusee is not known.
 Many sources erroneously credit clockmaker Jacob Zech of Prague with inventing it around 1525.
-The earliest definitely dated fusee clock was made by Zech in 1525, but the fusee actually appeared earlier, with the first spring driven clocks in the 15th century.
+The earliest definitively dated fusee clock was made by Zech in 1525, but the fusee actually appeared earlier, with the first spring driven clocks in the 15th century.
 The idea probably did not originate with clockmakers, since the earliest known example is in a crossbow windlass shown in a 1405 military manuscript.
 Drawings from the 15th century by Filippo Brunelleschi and Leonardo da Vinci show fusees.
 The earliest existing clock with a fusee, also the earliest spring-powered clock, is the Burgunderuhr (Burgundy clock), a chamber clock whose iconography suggests that it was made for Philip the Good, Duke of Burgundy about 1430, and preserved in the Germanisches Nationalmuseum.
 The word fusee comes from the French fusée and late Latin fusata, 'spindle full of thread'.

 The torque provided by a mainspring decreases linearly as the spring unwinds during a clock's running period.
 The fusee's purpose is to even out this torque.

 Watch from 1500s with a stackfreed, an earlier solution to diminishing mainspring tension than the fusee (near top).

 Springs were first employed to power clocks in the 15th century, to make them smaller and portable.
 These early spring-driven clocks were much less accurate than weight-driven clocks.
 Unlike a weight on a cord, which exerts a constant force to turn the clock's wheels, the force a spring exerts diminishes as the spring unwinds.
 The primitive verge and foliot timekeeping mechanism, used in all early clocks, was sensitive to changes in drive force.
 So early spring-driven clocks slowed down over their running period as the mainspring unwound, causing inaccurate timekeeping.
 This problem is called lack of isochronism.